Ideology of the Islamic State: Differences with Al-Qaeda

-Roots of the doctrinal divergences between Al-Qaeda and IS lie in the various theological and policy disagreements between Osama Bin Laden and Abu Musab al-Zarqawi; the Jordanian leader of Al-Qaeda's Iraq franchise (AQI).
+The roots of the doctrinal divergences between Al-Qaeda and IS lie in the various theological and policy disagreements between Osama Bin Laden and Abu Musab al-Zarqawi; the Jordanian leader of Al-Qaeda's Iraq franchise (AQI).
 Bin Laden believed in Muslim unity (i.e. sectarianism was discouraged) and aimed the war of "vexing and exhausting" at the "far enemy" (United States).
-On the other hand, Zarqawi pivoted towards eliminating internal enemies, most notably Shia Muslims and secularists; whom he regarded as the "near enemy".
+On the other hand, Zarqawi pivoted towards eliminating internal enemies, most notably Shia Muslims and secularists, whom he regarded as the "near enemy".
 IS focuses on "grievance (heavily grounded in the feelings of a displaced and impoverished rural class)" which involve a "near enemy".
 In the wake of the fall of Saddam Hussein, not only were Sunnis removed from power but the capital Baghdad and the Iraqi army were cleansed of Sunnis.
 This created a "sense of Sunni loss of privilege" and power; "a deep desire for revenge against "usurpers" specifically the "cosmopolitan, affluent elite" and "above all" the Shi'a and Iran.

 Al-Qaeda leadership criticised both Zarqawi and his successor Abu Omar al-Baghdadi over their anti-Shia outlook.
 Bin Laden had advocated for a joint front of Shia and Sunni Islamist groups to fight together during the Iraqi insurgency against the American occupation of Iraq.
 However, Zarqawi believed in igniting a sectarian war in Iraq as part of the anti-American insurgency; which eventually culminated in the Iraqi civil war.
 IS ideologues had adopted Wahhabist beliefs that Islam should be "cleansed" or purged of deviant groups that "defiled" the religion, and amplified them in their Global Jihadist strategy.
 Al-Qaeda ideologues also regularly criticise IS for exaggerating the status of the medieval scholar Ibn Taymiyyah in their doctrinal and legal manuals; accusing them of disregarding the wider classical Sunni scholarship.
 Urging Zarqawi to refrain from harming Shia civilians and mosques; Ayman al-Zawahiri wrote: "such acts affect the protected blood of women, children, and non-combatant Shia public, who are protected because they are excused for their ignorance [of true religious doctrine, unlike Shia clerics].
 This is the consensus of the Sunni toward the Shia public and ignorant followers."

-Another difference is Islamic State's total rejection of traditional Islamic scholars, whom they accuse of being agents of apostate regimes.
-In contrast, Al-Qaeda considers mainstream clerics as authoritative and follows the policy of appealing to them for their cause.
 By February 2014, Al-Qaeda had publicly severed its ties to Islamic State and condemned its brutal violence; accusing the organisation of estranging the Muslim public from the Jihadist cause.
 Former British Intelligence officer and diplomat Alastair Crooke sees "two elements" to the difference between IS and Al-Qaeda: